johnstuby7/React-Master-Class/React-Notes.md

 - Props: Props are arguments passed into React components.
 - Composition: is a development pattern based on React's original component model where we build components from other components using explicit defined props or the implicit children prop
 - State: The state is a built-in React object that is used to contain data or information about the component.
+- Event Listener: An event listener in JavaScript is a way that you can wait for user interaction like a click or keypress and then run some code whenever that action happens.

 # Notes: